auzenne-duo/duolingo-jeeves-updated/jeeves/view/README.md

 {
     "project" required: "DLAA", "DLAI", "DLAW".
     "summary" required: Rougly one-sentence summary of the issue.
     "reporterEmail" optional: Admin email of the user submitting the issue.
     "description" optional: Longer user-provided description.
     "generatedDescription" optional: Generated information such as app version, fullstory url, session type, etc. It's a valid option to not set this and include this information in the "description" field.
     "feature" optional: Feature affected by the issue; e.g. Achievements, Stories, Leaderboards.
 Must be a value sent by the shakira/features endpoint.
+This is required for Shakira clients, and is used to determine whether to post to Slack, Jira or both.
+For example, if the value is "Visual polish", we create a Jira and post to the #visual-polish slack channel.
     "slackChannel" optional: e.g. #visual-polish.
 If this is set, override the feature and post in this channel.
+This should not be included by Shakira clients, and is intended for posting Jeeves issues to slack from the Jeeves web interface.
     "preRelease" optional: Boolean; Should be "True" if reporting from TestFlight or Android pre-release build.
 Default value is "False".
 }
 ```